mjordan/islandora_rest_authen/README.md

 ### IP whitelists and key expiry dates

 Optionally, you can restrict access to the Islandora REST interface for each user from either a specific IP address or ranges of addresses.
 The IP whitelist is separated from the username/key pair with a pipe (`|`).
-For example, if your username is 'resty' and your key is "$S$D/zZv63BjzJo4rdKASjRkfbZrdNc1mcf8RFZfR4m0mmieIbbnPjM", an entry restricting allowing requests from the 10.0.0.2 IP address would look like:
+For example, if your username is 'resty' and your encrypted key is "$S$D/zZv63BjzJo4rdKASjRkfbZrdNc1mcf8RFZfR4m0mmieIbbnPjM", an entry restricting allowing requests from the 10.0.0.2 IP address would look like:

 ```
 resty|$S$D/zZv63BjzJo4rdKASjRkfbZrdNc1mcf8RFZfR4m0mmieIbbnPjM|10.0.2.2
 ```

-an entry restricting access from an entire IP range would look like:
+An entry restricting access from an entire IP range would look like:

 ```
 resty|$S$D/zZv63BjzJo4rdKASjRkfbZrdNc1mcf8RFZfR4m0mmieIbbnPjM|199.60.1.0:199.60.18.255
 ```

-and from multiple ranges:
+And from multiple ranges:

 ```
 resty|$S$D/zZv63BjzJo4rdKASjRkfbZrdNc1mcf8RFZfR4m0mmieIbbnPjM|199.60.1.0:199.60.18.255,142.58.224.0:142.58.255.255